 Forget about staying silent regarding any disputes relating to service charges or repairs.
-As part of the transaction, you must fill in an Information Form which will ask if you or the freeholder have made or received any complaints from each other or any neighbours.
+As part of the transaction, you must fill in an Information Form which will ask if you or the freeholder have made or received any complaints from each other or any neighbour.
 If you leave this blank, the buyer’s Solicitor will sense a red flag and want to know why.
 If you don’t tell the truth, you could face a claim for misrepresentation.

-If you’re thinking of selling your flat but there is an existing ongoing dispute, ensure that you speak to one of our Solicitors.
+If you’re thinking of selling your flat but there is an existing ongoing leasehold dispute, ensure that you speak to one of our Solicitors.
 It’s really important that wherever possible, any disputes are properly resolved before putting your flat/house on the market.

 Can a freeholder be in breach of the lease?